SAP/inquirer-gui/packages/controls-navigator/README.md

 ## Description

-Navigator is a navigator control in Productivity Tools .
+Navigator is a navigation control .
 It can display the groups in a way like wizard steps or tabs control

 ## Anatomy